inSileco/inSileco.github.io/content/post/myDebianStretch.md

 for the stable release.
 I do so for Pandoc, Atom and Hugo.

-### Few details
+### A few details

-For some of the above-mentioned packages, I have added a relevant link in the table below:
+For some of the above-mentioned packages, I added a relevant link in the table below: